Unlearning and reimagining, together

 - Therapy or personal crisis support.

-You don’t need to have the right language or answers — but a willingness to engage, reflect, and stay present is essential.
+You don’t need to have the ‘correct language’ or ‘answers’ — but a willingness to engage, reflect, and stay present is essential.

 * Men and persons who have been socialised as boys or men.